ros4hri/hri_fullbody/README.md

 ## Output Topics

 - `/humans/faces/*/roi` => The topic where the ROI of the face with id `*` gets published.
-The message type is RegionOfInterestStamped from ROS4HRI ROS messages package (`hri_msgs`).
+The message type is `sensor_msgs/RegionOfInterest`.

 - `/humans/bodies/*/roi` => The topic where the ROI of the body with id `*` gets published.
-The message type is `RegionOfInterestStamped` from ROS4HRI ROS messages package (`hri_msgs`).
+The message type is `sensor_msgs/RegionOfInterest`.

 - `/fullbody/visual` => Here gets published the video stream after some post-holistic-estimation image processing for debugging.
 It is possible to